TouchDesigner/CustomOperatorSamples/README.md

 *   Finally, make sure that all required libraries are correctly referenced under the Linker/Input section.
 Add any missing libraries to the list under “Additional Dependencies”.

 ![alt_text](images/image5.png "additional dependencies")

+**Note:** By default, the binaries and libs shipped with TouchDesigner are "Release" binaries.
+The examples of this repository might fail to compile in the Debug configuration of Visual Studio.
+If you wish to compile with debug features, you should manually compile OpenCV with CUDA.

 ## Compiling openCV with CUDA support (Not necessary for building these examples.)

 **Note:** This is not necessary for compiling these operators - in fact TouchDesigner comes with all necessary binaries precompiled.
 We'll leave this guide here as the instructions were hard to find initialy.